 - Chemical and Materials Signatures

 - Energy Signatures

 - Space Signatures

-Historical Roots of the Signatures Pillar
+Historical roots of the SoS pillar

 Los Alamos can trace the roots of the Science of Signatures concept back to the Manhattan Project.
 One of the science challenges of that day was to understand how a nuclear device performed.
 Although the theoretical underpinnings of performance were understood, scientists still had many questions, including the following:

 - How did that theoretical understanding conform to the experimental reality of the nuclear explosion?

 - What were the observables of value, or “signatures,” that would verify and validate the theory?

 - What were the prompt diagnostics (measurements in extreme conditions) that would give us information that would advance our ability to computationally model how the nuclear device worked?